 - Pour into a shallow 8x8" baking dish.

-- Bake on the middle oven rack uncovered at 350 degrees for approximately 1 hour and 15 minutes, until the center is set and the corn casserole is brown and caramelized on top.
+- Bake on the middle oven rack uncovered for approximately 1 hour and 15 minutes, until the center is set and the corn casserole is brown and caramelized on top.
 It can be moved to the top rack toward the end of the cook time if more caramelization is desired.
 Let stand for 5 minutes, serve warm.

 Notes